 Mystical experience and philosophy through an inquiry into Sufism.
-The course examines Sufism from several directions: it surveys individual mystics and Sufi martyrs; studies the social organisation of Sufi communal life and religious practice; explores the symbolism of
+The course examines Sufism from several directions: it surveys individual mystics and Sufi martyrs; studies the

 The purpose of this module is to study the significance and social manifestations of the Islamic spiritual traditions.